Byeoksong/UV-vis-prediction/README.md

 This repository contains code used in the study:

-**"Mapping reaction pathways in colloidal nanocrystal synthesis via topological manifold learning of UV-vis spectroscopic data"**
+**"Topological machine learning unveils hidden reaction pathways in nanocrystal synthesis"**

 ## Repository Structure
 - `notebooks/UV-vis_prediction.ipynb`: Jupyter notebook for training and evaluation